Eric Haase Player Props: Tigers vs. Diamondbacks

 Eric Haase At The Plate

-- Haase is hitting .213 with six doubles, two home runs and 14 walks.
+- Haase has six doubles, two home runs and 14 walks while batting .213.

-- He has hit a long ball in two of 47 games played this year, and in 1.2% of his plate appearances.
+- He has gone deep in two of 47 games played this year, and in 1.2% of his plate appearances.

-- Haase has driven in a run in eight games this year (17.0%), including three games with more than one RBI (6.4%).
-He has also driven in three or more of his team's runs in one contest.
+- In 17.0% of his games this year, Haase has driven in at least one run.
+In three of those games (6.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.